Titus Furius Victorinus: Early career

 The career of Furius Victorinus is known from an inscription found at Rome, which also informs us that the praenomen of his father was Lucius, and that he was a member of the tribe Palatina.
-His first appointments was a commission as military tribune or commander of the cohort I Augusta Bracarum which was stationed at the time in Roman Britain.
+His first appointment was a commission as military tribune or commander of the cohort I Augusta Bracarum which was stationed at the time in Roman Britain.
 This was followed by another commission as military tribune, this time with Legio II Adiutrix, at the time stationed at Aquincum (modern Budapest).
 A third commission, this time as praefectus or commander of ala Frontoniana which was stationed in Dacia.
 These were the usual commissions that comprise the equestrian tres militiae.

 From this point Victorinus held a series of civil appointments.
 The first was a procurator of the XL Gallica; next was procurator or overseer of imperial properties in the Hispanic and Gaullic provinces; then he was appointed procurator ludimagni or overseer of the imperial gladiator school.
 Victorinus then returned to military duties, first commissioned as praefectus Classis praefecti Ravennas, or commander of the Classis Ravennas the Roman fleet based at Ravenna, then promoted to praefectus Classis praefecti Misenensis, or commander of the Classis Misenensis the Roman fleet based at Misenum.
 These were the two major Roman navies.